Garrakx/Custom-Regions/README.md

 	* Add a warning pop-up when you try to download a pack when another is downloading.
 	* Mod expansions will show a big thumbnail (contact @garrakx if you are making a mod expansion).
 	* RainDB browser order is randomized each day.
+	* An indicator of the current job is added on the top left of the screen.
+	* Improved the error messages.
+	* You can now skip restarting the game while you are downloading packs.
 * CRS is will now to fix broken connections:
 	* If there is a connection that only goes one way (roomA is connected to roomB, but roomB is not connected to roomA), CRS will disconnect both rooms between each other and log and error.
+Click [here](#fixer) for more information.
-* Gates won't open if the next region is not loaded.
+* Gates won't open if the next region is not loaded, they will blink red.
 * You can select which items Scavengers will trade / spawn with from the `CustomConfig.json` file.
 * You can make batflies glow in dark areas with a custom color, configured in the `CustomConfig.json` file.
+* CustomConfig.json now will be merged.
+* Added conditional region links:
+	* Check the [here](#links) for more information.

 #### Fixes
 * Fixed a parse error when ommiting DISCONNECT in the world merging.